Charleston Bachelorette Party Guide: Where to Stay, Eat, and Celebrate

 Where to Eat and Drink: The Ordinary

-Pollak recommends visiting The Ordinary for their crispy oyster sliders, which are "amazing with a rum cocktail."
+Visit The Ordinary for their crispy oyster sliders and a delicious rum cocktail.
 The American seafood brasserie, located in an old bank, also serves up the freshest catches from local and regional fishermen and crabbers, making for an authentic Charleston dining experience.

 Where to Eat and Drink: Hominy Grill